ddalcanto/jframe-message-displayer/README.md

 # jframe-message-displayer
-Displays a custom message in a window, with fully customizable background color and font!
+Displays a custom scrolling message in a window, with fully customizable background color and font!

 ## Demo